 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based on their credentialing exams.
 Be sure to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the national certification exam.